-- MATH 5510: Advanced Math for Engineers - CHE 6010: Advanced Chemical Engineering Thermodynamics - CHE 6140: Physics of Transport or CHE/ME 6040: Intermediate Fluid Dynamics - CHE 6210: Advanced Kinetics
+- MATH 5510: Advanced Math for Engineers - CHE 6010: Advanced Chemical Engineering Thermodynamics - CHE 6140: Physics of Transport or ME 6040: Intermediate Fluid Dynamics - CHE 6210: Advanced Kinetics

-The math course is offered each semester (including summers), and the CHE courses are offered annually based on annual review of student needs to ensure appropriate sequencing and availability of courses.
+The math course is offered each semester (including summers), and the CHE courses are offered (almost always) annually based on annual review of student needs to ensure appropriate sequencing and availability of courses.
 On a rare occasion, to maximize alignment with graduate research, a course may be substituted for one of these core CHE courses, upon approval by the student's advisory committee and Department Chair.
 In addition to the 12 credits provided through the core courses, students also must complete an additional 12 elective credits (four courses) and 6 credits in research/thesis (CHE 6990) for those pursuing a thesis option.
-One student is currently transitioning from the thesis option to the non-thesis option.
-As expected, all requirements for the non-thesis option as outlined in the Graduate Catalog must be met.
-One direct admit PhD student completed the project course (CHE 6970) during spring/summer 2019 such that (as allowed) she will have earned the MS along the way to her PhD.
-A second direct admit PhD student is currently working to complete this course as well, and others will do so during the 2019-20 academic year.
-As the number of faculty in the department has increased and stabilized, the department has been working to increase the number and variety of graduate elective courses which has been a limitation in the program in the past.
-During the 2018-19 academic year, nine 6000-level graduate courses (including the required CHE 6140 and CHE 6210 courses as well as the graduate seminar course) and four 7000-level graduate elective courses were offered in the department.
-These electives (especially the 7000-level courses) tend to have very small enrollments and are often customized to research group needs as described further below.
+As expected, all requirements for the non-thesis option as outlined in the Graduate Catalog must likewise be met.
+This includes completion of the core courses described above (12 credits) plus an additional 22 course credits (which must include the 1 credit hour graduate seminar course CHE 6920 and a 3-credit project course CHE 6970) for a total of 34 credits.